Three-Year Bachelor’s Degree Program

-Language students planning to study abroad should consult with the faculty of the Foreign Languages and Literatures Department; other students should consult with the provost.
+Language students planning to study abroad should consult with the faculty of the Foreign Languages and Literatures Department; other students should consult with the Hood College Study Abroad Coordinator.
 All students intending overseas study should make application at least one semester in advance of the proposed study.

 The College encourages students to study abroad during the junior year.
 Some sophomores study abroad because of compelling program or personal reasons, and in rare instances the College permits seniors to study abroad in the fall semester.

 A limited number of academically exceptional students are accepted into the Hood College Honors Program.
 Combining classroom instruction and co-curricular activities, the Honors Program offers a challenging academic experience and encourages both independent and collaborative learning.
 The program requirements are discussed in Majors and Courses of Study.